ben-cooper/LuaMorse/README.md

 hello world
 ```

-Note: Non-alphanumeric characters will be lost when encoding.
+<b>Note</b>: Non-alphanumeric characters will be lost when encoding.